marsiitr/Bipedal-Robot/README.md

 ## Electronic Aspect
 1. Power Source

-	11.1 Volts 2200mAh Li-Po battery is used as the power source for powering the Arduino as well as the Servo motors in the robot.
+	11.1 Volts 2200mAh Li-Po battery is used as the power source for powering the Arduino as well as the Servo motors, for the Servo motors IC814 chips are used to convert the battery voltage to the rating value of the Servo motors as well as ensuring optimum current flow in all the motors.

 2. Actuation